Wood Sanding Tips For Beginners Wanting To Improve Their Results

 Sanding can be used to change the wood texture to create a different look.
 Using fine-grit sandpaper will make the surface smoother and coarser grits can create a rustic or textured look.

-10/ Restoration and Refinishing older pieces:
+10/ Restoration And Refinishing Older Pieces:

 During these processes, sanding is often required to remove old finish layers and create a smooth surface for a fresh finish.